romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 HAVING count(*) = 5
 ```

-If value of function is an object, key is a column name to pass to the function and value is for equality check:
+If the value of the function is an object, the key is a column name to pass to the function and the value is for the equality check:

 ```ts
 Table.having({